How to submit a sample

 - providing samples within 24 hours of collection.

-You can collect free sample containers from the Lab (see address below).
+You can collect free sample containers from the Lab, see address and opening hours.

 Collecting samples